masonicboom/learning-to-program/text-analysis/readme.md

 #### 1.3.1

-Go to http://www.rubular.com/r/rrOJfHVq7R, and change the "COMPLETE ME" text in the "Your regular expression:" field so that the "Match Captures:" section shows exactly three results: "m", "m", and "m".
+Go to http://www.rubular.com/r/rrOJfHVq7R, and change the "COMPLETE ME" text in the "Your regular expression:" field so that the "Match Captures:" section shows exactly three results: *m*, *m*, and *m*.
 Use exactly one character within the parentheses, e.g. "(;)" (which won't work).

 #### 1.3.2

-Change the text in the parentheses so the "Match Captures:" section shows exactly one result: "mmm".
+Change the text in the parentheses so the "Match Captures:" section shows exactly one result: *mmm*.
 Use exactly two characters within the parentheses.

 #### 1.3.3

-Change the text in the parentheses so the "Match Captures:" section shows exactly five results: "y", "u", "m", "m", "m", and "y".
+Change the text in the parentheses so the "Match Captures:" section shows exactly five results: *y*, *u*, *m*, *m*, *m*, and *y*.
 Use exactly two characters within the parentheses.

 #### 1.3.4

-Change the text in the parentheses so the "Match Captures:" section shows exactly one result: "yummmy".
+Change the text in the parentheses so the "Match Captures:" section shows exactly one result: *yummmy*.
 Use exactly three characters within the parentheses.

 #### 1.3.5

-Change the text in the parentheses so the "Match Captures:" section shows exactly two results: " and !" (quotes omitted because the results contain quotes).
+Change the text in the parentheses so the "Match Captures:" section shows exactly two results: *"* and *!"*.
 Use exactly three characters within the parentheses, changing only one from 1.3.4.

 #### 1.3.6